 Depression and anxiety are increasingly common signs of psychological suffering in society today.
 Here we take a look at the signs and symptoms of depression and anxiety, some possible causes and the common ground they share.

-At first sight depression looks like miserableness, a loss of energy and and lack of motivation.
+At first sight depression looks like miserableness, a loss of energy and a lack of motivation.
 There may also be loss of enjoyment in activities previously enjoyed, a feeling of there being no meaning in life, some negative thinking and also disturbed patterns of sleep and appetite.
 These can all be the result of different causative factors that get clustered together and become classified under the one label of “depression”.

 What seems to be overwhelming symptoms is often the result of unfinished business or the outfall of a situation or a crisis which appeared to be impossible.
 A depressive response can follow any life event including bereavement, work change, trauma, life stage adjustment, marital changes or a persistent difficult situation that has become unmanageable.
 It can also come from the un-grieved loss of early separation or from a kind of learned helplessness.
 “Clinical depression is believed to result from a perceived absence of control over the outcome of a situation”(Seligman 1975).

 Therapy focuses on increasing self support, relational support, completing unfinished business, identifying unhelpful beliefs and attending to body processes.

-At first sight anxiety might look like shallow breathing, increased heart rate, sick feelings in the stomach, palpitations in the chest, increased tension in the body and intolerable feelings of agitation and fear; all in the absence of any real here-and-now threat.
+At first sight anxiety might look like shallow breathing, increased heart rate, sick feelings in the stomach, and palpitations in the chest, increased tension in the body and intolerable feelings of agitation and fear; all in the absence of any real here-and-now threat.
 It is often set off initially by negative or fearful thinking.
-It might actually start as a normal response to threat, then the energy builds up and up but doesn’t discharge.
+It might actually start as a normal response to threat, and then the energy builds up and up but doesn’t discharge.